 On 24th February 2022, Russia launched a full-scale invasion of Ukraine.
 I visited Ukraine in 2019 and this post is an account of my time there plus the travel advice relevant for that period.
 Most governments have currently advised against all travel to Ukraine so please review travel guidelines to this area provided by your government.
 This post contains affiliate links.
 Please see my disclosure about affiliate links here.

-I can appreciate that there are a variety of spellings for the individual sites and places that I mention in this post.
+Note: I can appreciate that there are a variety of spellings for the individual sites and places that I mention in this post.
 The spellings I use are from English-language guidebooks and Google Maps so apologies in advance for any confusion caused.

-KIEV WALKING TOUR START POINT: THE MAIDAN
+KYIV WALKING TOUR START POINT: THE MAIDAN

-Also known as Maidan Nezaleznoshti, or simply the Maidan, this is the main square in central Kiev.
+Also known as Maidan Nezaleznoshti, or simply the Maidan, this is the main square in central Kyiv.
 Over the last 30 years, it has been the site of political rallies and revolutions.
 Most of the architecture here dates back to the Stalin era.
 At the southern end lies Independence Monument which towers over the whole square.

 If the Maidan is the main square then nearby Khreshchatyk Street is considered the main street.
 One can find plenty of cafes, street stalls and international retailers here.